 2. Take the free Shuttle bus to the Nagasaka Gondola (three minute ride) then walk down past the gondola station.

-3. Take the free snowmobile shuttle (seating for 6-7 people) to the ski school at the Hikage gondola (3 minute ride).
-The Ski School office is located in the large building opposite the kids park.
+3. Take the free snowmobile shuttle (seating for 6-7 people) to the ski school at the Hikage area (3 minute ride).
+The Ski School office is located in the large concrete building opposite the kids park.

-Journey time: 20 minutes (allow more time for possible snow/bus/lift line delays).
+Travel time: 20 minutes (allow more time for possible bus/shuttle delays).

 Novice - Advance skiers: